BelaPlatform/bela_newBlog/docs/_posts/2016-11-28-percussion.markdown

 ## Piezo disks with Bela

 Piezo disks generate a voltage when they are deformed and are great sensors for making drum triggers or detecting knocks or changes in pressure in solid objects.
-One way of connecting the piezo disks to Bela is to use a simple voltage divider circuit using two equally valued resistors.
+One way of connecting the piezo disks to Bela is to use a simple voltage biasing circuit using two equally valued resistors.
 The analog inputs on the Bela board have a voltage range of 0-4.096V.
 If we were to connect the piezo directly to the analog input we would end up clipping the negative part of the piezo signal (half-wave rectification).

-By using the voltage divider we realign the zero point of the piezo signal up to around 2V, which gives us enough headroom to read both the positive and negative part of the piezo signal.
+By using the voltage biasing circuit we realign the zero point of the piezo signal up to around 2V, which gives us enough headroom to read both the positive and negative part of the piezo signal.
 Here’s an image of the voltage divider circuit for three piezo disks: in our circuit we used two 2.2 MOhm resistors for each piezo disk.
-If you'd like to learn more about voltage dividers take a look at the documentation for the LDR example that comes on the board: [examples/06-Sensors/LDR](https://github.com/BelaPlatform/Bela/blob/master/examples/06-Sensors/LDR/render.cpp).

 {% include single-image.html fileName="percussion-fritzing.jpg" %}